Getting Started

 // ratings should be 4.5

-In general, two arguments will be passed into cloud functions:
+In general, these arguments will be passed into Cloud Functions:

 1. request - The request object contains information about the request.
 The following fields are set: